 Installing the Driver on macOS

-The Simba Oracle ODBC Driver is available for macOS as a .dmg file named Simba Oracle 1.1.dmg.
-The driver supports both 32- and 64-bit client applications.
+The Simba Oracle ODBC Driver is available for macOS as a .dmg file named Simba Oracle 1.2.dmg.
+The driver supports 64-bit client applications only.

 To install the Simba Oracle ODBC Driver on macOS: